Media Studies

 Course Level: Undergraduate Lower-Level

 Description: This course introduces students to the fundamental principles of film analysis.
 We will focus on the visual and narrative organization of film and moving images; examine the evolution of film form in specific historical contexts; and work on developing critical and interpretative skills for understanding, and writing about, cinema.
+Formerly offered as, and mutually exclusive with, CMST 203.
+Students who have earned credit for CMST 203 cannot earn credit for MDIA 203.

-CMST 204 - INTRODUCTION TO MEDIA STUDIES
+MDIA 204 - INTRODUCTION TO MEDIA STUDIES

 Short Title: INTRODUCTION TO MEDIA STUDIES

-Department: Cinema and Media Studies
+Department: Media Studies

 Grade Mode: Standard Letter